fligneul/hyponcloud2mqtt/README.md

 *   Publishes service status (online/offline) using MQTT Last Will and Testament (LWT).
 *   Automatically handles API token acquisition and renewal.
 *   Configuration via a simple `config.yaml` file.
+*   Support for environment variables for Dockerized deployments.
 *   Support for retained MQTT messages.
 *   Can be run directly with Python or as a Docker container.
 *   Installable via PyPI.